 The Senate and General Assembly of the State of New Jersey passed a joint resolution recognizing the station’s 20 years of “Outstanding Public Service and Educational Integrity.”
 So WBJB-FM, which began with President Harlacher’s dream of community communication, continues.

 Over its 20+ years, it has grown from a mostly amateur undertaking to a 1,000 watt public radio station, recognized throughout the county, state and country.
-And Radio alumni, fiercely loyal and grateful for the opportunities afforded them at WBIB, continue to serve as Brookdale ambassadors, as they pursue their careers.
-Cheryl A. Cummings is the manager of Brookdale’s Broadcast Services department; Dr. Louis Pullano is director of the College’s Arts and Communication Division.
+And Radio alumni, fiercely loyal and grateful for the opportunities afforded them at WBIB, continued to serve as Brookdale ambassadors, as they pursue their careers.
+Cheryl A. Cummings was the manager of Brookdale’s Broadcast Services department; Dr. Louis Pullano was director of the College’s Arts and Communication Division.

 In April of 1997 WBJB elected to add the award-winning National Public Radio programs, Morning Edition and All Things Considered.
 The station continued to carry contemporary jazz music and NPR programs during the week and offer a variety of programs on the weekend.
 That Fall WBJB entered into its first 8-day on-air membership drive with the jazz/NPR hybrid.

 The next major step for WBJB coincided with the turn of the millennium.
 On January 3, 2000 at 8:00 a.m.
 WBJB started its new AAA format airing “Because the Night” from Patti Smith.
 The history of the AAA Program which started to air in 1996 lent itself for staff at the station to call Brookdale Public Radio, The NIGHT.
 That April WBJB held it’s most successful membership drive to day in only 5 days.